-Arthritis Foundation (USA) has a helpful joint-by-joint guide to positioning yourself for a good night's sleep. • This article from Arthritis Foundation (USA) looks at the two-way relationship between RA symptoms and sleep.
+- Arthritis Foundation (USA) has a helpful joint-by-joint guide to positioning yourself for a good night's sleep. - Versus Arthritis (UK) has lots of useful info about the importance of sleep and how you can improve your sleep.

-Fatigue and RA
+Fatigue and PsA

-Many people with RA also say that fatigue is one of the most challenging symptoms they live with.
+Many people with PsA also say that fatigue is one of the most challenging symptoms they live with.

-You already know that the fatigue of RA is very different from everyday tiredness that people without an autoimmune disease might experience.
-The fatigue of RA can be described as an extreme, and sometimes overwhelming feeling of physical and mental tiredness - even exhaustion.
+You already know that the fatigue of PsA is very different from everyday tiredness that people without an autoimmune disease might experience.
+The fatigue of PsA can be described as an extreme, and sometimes overwhelming feeling of physical and mental tiredness - even exhaustion.
 And even though sleep and fatigue are linked, this type of fatigue often doesn't improve a lot with rest or sleep.

-There are several different factors that can contribute to RA fatigue, including:
+There are several different factors that can contribute to PsA fatigue, including:

-- autoimmune disease activity that causes inflammation throughout your body the inflammatory process releases chemicals in your body that make you tired - living with ongoing pain - sleeping problems which may be due to pain or other things - feeling depressed or emotionally low which may be a result of the pain you're experiencing or other parts of living with RA - anaemia (low red blood cell count), which can be associated with RA - side effects of some medicines.
+- autoimmune disease activity that causes inflammation throughout your body the inflammatory process releases chemicals in your body that make you tired - · living with ongoing pain - · sleeping problems which may be due to pain or other things - feeling depressed or emotionally low which may be a result of the pain you're experiencing - or other parts of living with PsA - anaemia (low red blood cell count), which can be associated with PsA - side effects of some medicines.